Hypercubed/as-mpz/README.md

 Returns the result of the left/right shift of the lhs by the rhs.

-> Note: The `<<`/`>>` operators are not the same as the `#shift` method.
+> Note: The `<<`/`>>` operators are not the same as the `#bitShift` method.
 The operators return the result of the shift as if the lhs was a 2's complement signed integer; matching JavaScript's built-in BigInt operators.

 #### `&`, `|`, `^`